A priori bounds and degeneration of Herman rings with bounded type rotation number: Preliminaries

 As such, the inner and outer harmonic measures are quasisymmetrically equivalent to the combinatorial measure, and consequently to each other as well.
 By conformal welding, this implies (2). \end{proof}

-In application, in order to bound the dilatation of a quasicircle $\Hq$, it is sufficient to obtain a bound on the $\alpha$-width of sufficiently deep intervals in $\Hq$ and for some $\alpha\geq 3$.
+In practice, to bound the dilatation of a quasicircle $\Hq$, it suffices to establish a bound on the $\alpha$-width of sufficiently deep intervals in $\Hq$ and for some $\alpha\geq 3$.
 Degeneration is encoded by the presence of an interval with very large $\alpha$-width.